 As described in Chapter 2 and as discussed for winter-run Chinook salmon, Fremont Weir notch protections are included in the diversion criteria to reduce changes to spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions.
 In particular, these criteria avoid impacts on Reclamation’s ability to implement its obligations in the 2019 NMFS ROC on LTO Biological Opinion to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and provide 17,000+ acres of inundation in the Yolo Bypass from December to April (NMFS 2019).
 As such, Alternatives 1, 2, and 3 would have limited potential for negative effects to Yolo Bypass floodplain inundation and access for spring-run Chinook salmon.
-This was confirmed with the modeling summarized in the winter-run Chinook salmon section (see also Attachments 11M-1 and 11M-2 to Appendix 11M).
+This was confirmed with the modeling summarized in the winter-run Chinook salmon section (Attachments 11M-1 and 11M-2 to Appendix 11M).

+As discussed in Impact FISH-2: Operations Effects on Winter-Run Chinook Salmon, and in Appendix 11M, Alternatives 1, 2, and 3 are not expected to substantially affect suitable inundated floodplain habitat on the Yolo and Sutter Bypasses or suitable inundated side-channel habitat on the Sacramento River for rearing juvenile Chinook salmon, including spring-run.
+This conclusion is based on the results of habitat modeling that showed little difference in suitable floodplain habitat acreage between the NAA and Alternatives 1, 2, and 3 for the Sutter Bypass (Table 11M-3 and Figure 11M-9), an absence of large differences in acreage of suitable side-channel habitat in the Sacramento River (Table 11M-4 through Table 11M6 and Figure 11M-10), and very little reduction (1.3%) in the total suitable habitat acreage on the Yolo Bypass (Table WRYolo-2 and Table 11M-2), despite relatively large reductions for a few month and water year combinations (Table WRYolo-1 and Table 11M-1).

 Migration Flow-Survival

 As described in more detail for winter-run Chinook salmon, Alternatives 1, 2, and 3 include pulse flow protection measures to be applied to precipitation-generated pulse flow events from October through May.
-In addition and as described in more detail in Chapter 2, the alternatives would include a fish monitoring program capable of detecting a migratory response during the beginning of a precipitation-generated high flow event and continuing research would be utilized to operate to, and further refine the pulse flow protection strategy.
-The discussion in Appendix 11P, Section 2 Flow Threshold Survival Analysis to Assess Potential Effects of Sites Reservoir Project Diversion Criteria Based on Historical Juvenile Chinook Salmon Monitoring Data illustrates that the Sites diversion criteria generally minimize diversions during the historical periods of fish movement as reflected in Red Bluff rotary screw trap data, and application of the flow-threshold criteria from Michel et al. (2021) suggests that flow-survival effects on juvenile Chinook salmon (including spring-run Chinook salmon) would be greatly limited by the diversion criteria.
+In addition and as described in more detail in Chapter 2, Alternatives 1, 2, and 3 would include a fish monitoring program capable of detecting a migratory response during the beginning of a precipitation-generated high flow event and continuing research would be utilized to operate to, and further refine the pulse flow protection strategy.
+The discussion in Section 11P.2 in Appendix 11P illustrates that the Sites Reservoir diversion criteria generally minimize diversions during the historical periods of fish movement as reflected in Red Bluff rotary screw trap data, and application of the flow-threshold criteria from Michel et al. (2021) suggests that flow-survival effects on juvenile Chinook salmon (including spring-run Chinook salmon) would be greatly limited by the diversion criteria.

 Sites Reservoir Release Effects

-Sites reservoir releases could temporally overlap with spring-run Chinook salmon presence near the release location in the Sacramento River, specifically migrating adults during approximately February through July and juveniles rearing or migrating during November through May (Appendix 11A, Table 11A-4; Figure SR_DJFMP).
+Sites Reservoir releases could temporally overlap with spring-run Chinook salmon presence near the release location in the Sacramento River, specifically migrating adults during approximately February through July and juveniles rearing or migrating during November through May (Appendix 11A, Table 11A-4; Figure 11-14).

-Sites Reservoir releases into the Yolo Bypass via the CBD would occur during August–October, which will not coincide with juvenile or adult spring-run Chinook salmon presence in the Yolo Bypass (Appendix 11A, Table 11A-4; Figure SR_DJFMP).
+Sites Reservoir releases into the Yolo Bypass via the CBD would occur during August–October, which will not coincide with juvenile or adult spring-run Chinook salmon presence in the Yolo Bypass (Appendix 11A, Table 11A-4; Figure 11-14).

 Temperature Effects